VivaRado/VRD-Typography-Library/README.md

 Exporting and Importing for FontLab and Illustrator.

-The endpoints of the Lib so far as argument functions:
+The endpoints of the Lib so far, as argument functions:

 **EFO to SVGs**
 ```